pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

 ## Example SI47XX_03_ESP32_ALL_IN_ONE_TFT

-Still under construction this sketch will show how to use TDT with ESP32, Si4735 device and Si4735 Arduino Library.
+Still under construction this sketch will show how to use TFT with ESP32, Si4735 device and Si4735 Arduino Library.